Updated February 2023

 Major TRENDS IN BROADCASTING AND COMMUNICATIONS

-According to a study by eMarketer, Canadians spend roughly 10 hours a day with various forms of media.
+According to a study by eMarketer, Canadians spend more than 10 hours a day with various forms of media.

 But the real story is how broadcasting is evolving and expanding as digital media takes hold.